birdie1/victron/README.md

 If you want the serial communication with the Phoenix Inverter, you must install this library:
 - vedirect: https://github.com/karioja/vedirect

-You need to inbstall some requirements: `pip3 install -r requirements.txt`
+You need to install some requirements: `pip3 install -r requirements.txt`

 Add your devices to the configuration file.
-Start the script for your desired device: `python3 victrom.py -d 0`
+Start the script for your desired device: `python3 victron.py -d 0`

 There are some more commandline arguments, you can view them with `python3 victron.py --help`

 ## Known issues
 - The bluetooth part have sometimes trouble to connect or just crashes.
 But systemd will restart the process automatically.
 I don't know why this happens and I don't know if it is a problem with this code or the gatt linux library.
 If you want to debug: Fell free!
 - Orion Smart is not yet rewritten to the new classes and may not work correctly
-- Drom smart solar you can't get the history values.
+- From smart solar you can't get the history values.
 The protocol itself is decoded (and working) for this part, but the smart solar doesn't send the data.
 I guess we need to send another init sequence.
 I didn't figure out the corrent sequence yet!